THE BIRDSMOVIE REVIEW

 And that's it.
 A seemingly isolated attack and then, while everyone is surprised, even disbelieving (Seagulls don't attack!), life appears to return to normal.
-Mitch invites Melanie to dinner, she inadvertently meets his prickly Mother (Jessica Tandy: FRIED GREEN TOMATOES), finds a place to stay until dinner, and winds up being a room mate with Mitch's old flame, Annie Hayworth (Suzanne Pleshette: THE POWER).
+After some first-aid, Mitch invites Melanie to dinner, she inadvertently meets his prickly Mother (Jessica Tandy: FRIED GREEN TOMATOES), finds a place to stay until dinner, and winds up being a room mate with Mitch's old flame, Annie Hayworth (Suzanne Pleshette: THE POWER).

 The bird attacks come in unexpected waves: something sets them off, but we don't know what.
 When they aren't attacking, director Alfred Hitchcock (PSYCHO) allows the human drama to unfold.